-Heparin belongs to a group of drugs that are called anticoagulants.
+Heparin belongs to a group of drugs that are called anti-coagulants.
 These help to stop blood clotting.
-Heparin injection 5,000 I.U./ml or 25,000 I.U./ml is used in conditions where blood vessels may become blocked by blood clots.
-It is therefore used to treat and prevent:
+Heparin injection is used in conditions where blood vessels may become blocked by blood clots.
+It is therefore used to blood clots in leg veins (deep vein thrombosis) - blood clots in the lung (pulmonary embolism)

+- treat and prevent:

-- blood clots in leg veins (deep vein thrombosis) blood clots in the lung (pulmonary embolism) as well as for: - the treatment of chest pains resulting from disease of the heart arteries (unstable angina pectoris) - the treatment of severe blockages affecting arteries in the legs (acute peripheral arterial occlusion) - the prevention of blood clots in the heart following a heart attack (mural thrombosis).
+as well as for:

+- the treatment of chest pains resulting from disease of the heart arteries (unstable angina pectoris) - the treatment of severe blockages affecting arteries in the legs (acute peripheral arterial occlusion) - the prevention of blood clots in the heart following a heart attack (mural thrombosis).